 - Sales order indexing: Makes the order searchable by the seller

 - Sales order confirmation: Notifies the buyer when the seller confirms the order can be fulfilled.

 A full e-commerce process would entail more steps of course, including catalog management, pricing, payment, packing, shipping, refunds, etc...

-After having completed this learning path you should be able to add those aspects to the process, by repeating the same steps for each sub process.
+After having completed this learning path you should be able to add those aspects to the process yourself, by repeating the same steps over and over again.